 the balance between traditional navigation skills and the role of new technological advances such as ECDIS and Integrated Bridge Systems.

-The introduction of GNSS has encouraged mariners to navigate in areas and conditions in which they would not previously have done and the introduction of e Navigation will further change the way that ships operate.
+The introduction of GNSS has encouraged mariners to navigate in areas and conditions in which they would not previously have done and the introduction of e-Navigation will further change the way that ships operate.
 As part of its introduction, it is essential to understand what happens when key e-Navigation components (e.g. GNSS) fail or are denied.
 Getting the human factors part of this right is also critical: before adopting the technology - safety, liability, on-board training and duty of care must all be considered.

 e-Navigation means that international bodies (IMO, IHO, IALA etc) must work more closely together as the concept encompasses all their areas of responsibility.